stanford-ssi/balloons-VALBAL/README.md

 #### Classes
 `Avionics` - Implementation of flight logic.

-`Sensors` - Interface to filtered data from hardware.
+`Sensors` - Interface to raw data from hardware.

+`Filters` - Interface to corrected data from filters.

 `Hardware` - Interface to PCB mechatronics.